pawasranjan/cse230/lecture/syllabus.markdown

 ## Quizzes & exams

 There is no midterm, per se.
 The quizzes, collectively, are your midterm (so to speak).
-Quizzes occur every Thursday; they are short (we still have lecture on Thursdays, a quiz should only take at most 20 minutes), and are designed to reinforce the topics.
+Quizzes occur every Wednesday; they are short (we still have lecture on Wednesdays, a quiz should only take at most 20 minutes), and are designed to reinforce the topics.

 The final exam will look like several quizzes all in one test.
 So the